The Birth Of An African Neuroethics Pioneer

 Empowered Women Empower Women: Inspiring A Community Of Women Trailblazers

 Beyond her specific contributions to neuroethics, Dr. Matshabane’s vision encompasses inspiring community among women trailblazers across Africa and globally.
 This aspect of her societal leadership role recognizes that sustainable change requires not just individual excellence but collective action and mutual support among women leaders.
+“We certainly need more women leading on the tables that influence the scientific agenda in (and for) Africa”, she says.

 Dr. Matshabane on far right alongside African science leaders at the July 2025 African Academy of Sciences High-Level Meeting in Accra, Ghana

-I often find myself in panels and rooms where I am the only woman.
-This can’t be the reality in 2025.
-We need to commit ourselves to gender equality.
-When I get the opportunity to be in a room full of powerhouse women, I am grateful for it, because I know that I will walk away inspired and affirmed by the wisdom of women leaders who are doing excellent and important work in the world”.
-She goes on to share, “The most recent opportunity was during the Stellenbosch Women Alumni Network (SWAN) 2025 International Women’s Day Event at Stellenbosch in South Africa, where I was honoured to be invited as a speaker on a ‘Women’s Wellness’ panel together with incredible women (Roxanne Botman and Santie Gouws – pictured in image 5).
-I emphasized that, as women we need to 1) know that we are worthy of being in the roles and rooms that we are in; 2) take care of ourselves by practicing both self-care and community-care in order to be our best selves and to fully show up for the roles that we hold at work and at home, and finally, 3) to celebrate ourselves because we deserve to be celebrated”.
-In closing, to young African women in science, she recommends finding three crucial elements: a mentor, an advocate, and a community of trusted peers.
+who are doing excellent and important work in the world”.
+She goes on to share, “One of the most recent opportunities was during the Stellenbosch Women Alumni Network (SWAN) 2025 International Women’s Day Event at Stellenbosch in South Africa, where I was honoured to be invited as a speaker on a ‘Women’s Wellness’ panel together with incredible women (Roxanne Botman and Santie Gouws).
+I emphasized that, as women we need to 1) know that we deserve the roles awe are in; 2) take care of ourselves by practicing both self-care and community-care in order to be our best selves and to fully show up for the roles that we hold at work, at home and in our communities, and finally, 3) to celebrate ourselves because we deserve to be celebrated”.
+For African women in science, she recommends finding three crucial elements: a mentor, an advocate, and a community of trusted peers.

 Legacy Building

-A Vision For Africa’S Scientific Future
+A Vision For Africa’s Scientific Future

 Dr. Olivia Matshabane represents a new generation of African scientists who are reshaping global academic discourse while remaining deeply rooted in their African values and commitment to community.
-Her career demonstrates that world-class research and global leadership can emerge from and serve local communities, creating pathways for sustainable development and social justice.
-Her work challenges the traditional center-periphery model of academic knowledge production, positioning Africa not as a recipient of global knowledge but as a key contributor to global understanding.
-Through her research, advocacy, and leadership, she is creating new models for how African scholars can engage with global academic communities while maintaining their commitment to local development.
+Her career demonstrates that world- class research and global leadership can emerge from and serve local communities, creating pathways for